The Venturi Meter is invented by an American Engineer Clemans Herchel (1841-1932) and named him after Italian Giovanni Venturi (1842-1932).

 It works on the basic principle of Bernoulli’s Equation.

-Bernoulli’s Equation: In Simple, this is defined as the sum of Pressure energy, Kinetic energy per unit volume and Potential energy per unit volume equal in the same direction.
+Bernoulli’s Equation: In Simple language, this is defined as the sum of Pressure energy, Kinetic energy per unit volume and Potential energy per unit volume equal in the same direction.

 Venturi Meter is a device in which pressure energy is converted into kinetic energy and It used for measuring the flow rate (Discharge) of the system.